chenxingqiang/secret-learn/doc/getting_started.rst

 Fitting a model to some data does not entail that it will predict well on unseen data.
 This needs to be directly evaluated.
-We have just seen the :func:`~xlearn.model_selection.train_test_split` helper that splits a dataset into train and test sets, but ``jax-sklearn`` provides many other tools for model evaluation, in particular for :ref:`cross-validation
+We have just seen the :func:`~xlearn.model_selection.train_test_split` helper that splits a dataset into train and test sets, but ``secret-learn`` provides many other tools for model evaluation, in particular for :ref:`cross-validation
 <cross_validation>`.